Development¶

 Atramhasis is being developed as open source software by the Flanders Heritage Agency.
 All development is done on the agency’s Github page for Atramhasis.

 Since we place a lot of importance of code quality, we expect to have a good amount of code coverage present and run frequent unit tests.
 All commits and pull requests will be tested with Github Workflow Actions tests.
-Code coverage is being monitored with Coveralls.
+We monitor code coverage on all pull requests using Github Actions workflows and orgoro/coverage.

 Locally you can run unit tests by using pytest.